 This three bean salad is a blend of kidney beans, green beans and garbanzo beans, all tossed in a sweet and savory dressing.
 A classic salad that’s easy to make and is the perfect addition to almost any meal!

-I love a good salad, some of my favorites include pesto pasta salad and Mexican coleslaw.
+I love a good salad, some of my favorite salad recipes include burrata salad, pesto pasta salad and Mexican coleslaw.
 This bean salad is so good that I can make a whole meal out of it!
 Best of all, it takes just 10 minutes to prepare.

 Growing up, we always had a big jar of three bean salad in the fridge.
 My mom would buy it at Costco and it made for the perfect easy snack or side dish.
-My homemade bean salad is a million times better than the store bought version, and it takes just minutes to make!
+My homemade bean salad has a delicious taste that’s a million times better than the store bought version, and it takes just minutes to make!
+It’s always a huge hit for potlucks and parties.

-This salad includes garbanzo beans, kidney beans, thinly sliced red onions and green beans.
-The beans are coated in a dressing made of olive oil, sugar, cider vinegar, salt, pepper and parsley.
+This three bean salad includes a can of garbanzo beans, a can of kidney beans, thinly sliced red onions, fresh green beans and parsley.
+For your dressing you will need olive oil, sugar, apple cider vinegar, salt and black pepper.

 - I use a mandoline to get ultra thin shavings of red onion.